wamserma/grape-suite/src/tasks.typ

     // number of lines to draw if show-lines of exercise-template is enabled
     lines: 0,

+    // amount of blank space for drawings etc.
+    vspace: 0pt,

     // number of points, subtask points will be added
     points: 0,